eth-educators/eth-docker-docs/website/docs/Usage/Prerequisites.md

 You know it was successful when you saw messages scrolling past that install docker and docker compose.

-If you like, you can also add an alias, replacing `MYUSERNAME` with your actual user name: `echo 'alias docker-compose="docker compose"' >>/home/MYUSERNAME/.profile`
+If you like, you can also add a docker-compose alias, replacing `MYUSERNAME` with your actual user name: `echo 'alias docker-compose="docker compose"' >>/home/MYUSERNAME/.profile`

 ## Debian 10/11